tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 and elsewhere lately is how true faith requires us to _embrace_ uncertainty, when we often want to reject it.

-It started with the _Come, Follow Me_ study guide from a couple weeks back,^[Specifically, [the week on Matthew 8, Mark 2–4, and Luke 7](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/10?lang=eng)] which referenced
+It started with the _Come, Follow Me_ study guide from a few weeks back,^[Specifically, [the week on Matthew 8, Mark 2–4, and Luke 7](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/10?lang=eng)] which referenced
 ["Accepting the Lord's Will and Timing"](https://www.churchofjesuschrist.org/study/liahona/2016/08/accepting-the-lords-will-and-timing?lang=eng),